UweGerdes/docker-build-phantomjs-arm32v7/README.md

 $ ./build.sh
 ```

-It will ask you before starting the build shortly after the submodules checkout.
+It will ask you before starting the build so make sure you hit return then.
+And then wait 7 hours 20 minutes...

 ### Result